Jack Conroy: Career

-Though he did not complete a formal education, Conroy worked at various jobs including: railroad shop apprentice (and eventual foreman), recording secretary for the Brotherhood of Railway Carmen of America union office, an auto factory worker, and construction.
+Though he did not complete a formal education, Conroy worked at various jobs including: railroad shop apprentice (and eventual foreman), recording secretary for the Brotherhood of Railway Carmen of America union, an auto factory worker, and construction.
 While he worked, he wrote, and it is said that in 1934, during a heat wave, Conroy moved his kitchen table outdoors beneath a shade tree where he created his second novel, A World to Win.

 From 1931 to 1941 Conroy edited successively the magazines Rebel Poet, The Anvil, and The New Anvil.
 He included works by Erskine Caldwell, Langston Hughes, and William Carlos Williams, among others.
 Conroy later edited, with Curt Johnson, a collection of these pieces, Writers in Revolt: The Anvil Anthology (1973).
 He also contributed to the New Masses magazine as writer and contributing editor; often, his work was reviewed in that magazine, too.

+Conroy received a Guggenheim Fellowship in 1935 and gave an address at the First American Writers Congress.
+In 1936, he taught at Commonwealth College in Arkansas before protesting the Downs law in Alabama, then moved to St. Louis for a job with the Missouri Writers Project.
+He roomed with Joe Jones and associated with striking East St. Louis mill workers who were called "Fallonites" before quitting the project and moving back to Moberly in 1937.

-In 1938 Conroy came to Chicago, on Algren's suggestions, to work on the Illinois Writers' Project.
-Along with recording folktales and industrial folklore, Conroy was assigned to the black history portion of the IWP, and collaborated with Arna Bontemps, producing the pioneering black studies works They Seek A City (1945) and Anyplace But Here (1965), both about African-American migration from the South to the North.
+In 1938 Conroy came to Chicago, on the suggestion of Nelson Algren, to work on the Illinois Writers' Project.
+Along with recording folktales and industrial folklore, Conroy was assigned to the black history portion of the IWP, and collaborated with Arna Bontemps, producing the pioneering Black studies works They Seek A City (1945) and Anyplace But Here (1965), both about African-American migration from the South to the North.
 Conroy and Bontemps also collaborated on several successful juvenile books based on folktales, including The Fast Sooner Hound (1942) and Slappy Hooper, The Wonderful Sign Painter (1946).

 In 1965, Conroy moved from Chicago back to Moberly, Missouri, where he lived until his death.
 He continued to write into his 80s, publishing The Weed King and Other Stories in 1985.
-Over the course of his career, Conroy was also a teacher and lecturer, and a mentor to younger radical writers.
+Over the course of his career, Conroy was also a teacher and lecturer and a mentor to younger radical writers.
 Known as "the Sage of Moberly", Conroy also wrote under the pseudonyms of Tim Brennan and John Norcross.

 Conroy died February 28, 1990, in Moberly, Missouri, and was buried in Sugar Creek Cemetery.